botpress/readme/docs/Toolbox/kitchen-sink-advanced-starter-template.md

    <br />
 6. **Querying Knowledge Base and Saving Search Results**
    * Question and answer tracking
-   * Prevent the AI from hallucinating by telling the user that no answer was found if the information does not exist within the knowledge base.
+   * Prevent AI hallucinations by telling the user that no answer was found if the information does not exist within the knowledge base.
 This bot covers fallback handling for unanswered questions.
    * Track the exact chunk, knowledge base, and citation for where the information came from within your knowledge base.
    <br />
 7. **Live Agent Handoff**